icpctools/icpctools/PresContest/README.md

 by a second script (batch file) named _client.bat_.

-Like the _standalone_ script, the _client_ script assumes it is being run from the main Presentation Client folder (i.e., from the folder where the Presentation *Client* distribution was unzipped), and the script is intended to be invoked with a set of command line parameters which control the operation of the Presentation Client program.
+Like the _standalone_ script, the _client_ script assumes it is being run from the main Presentation Client folder (i.e. from the folder where the Presentation *Client* distribution was unzipped) and is invoked with a set of command line parameters to control its operation.
-In this case, however, the parameters are used to tell the Presentation Client that it is to register itself with a Presentation Admin and to await further instructions from the Admin.
+In this case, however, the parameters are used to register with a Contest Data Server (CDS) and await further instructions from an Admin.

-The first parameter to the client script is a client-specific identifier (typically a number) specifying the identity of the client being started (this ID value is used to uniquely identify this particular Presentation Client to the Presentation Admin).
-The second script parameter must be the URL of a Contest Data Server to which the client should connect and from which it will receive Admin commands (the Presentation Admin will connect to the same CDS and issue commands to it which the CDS forwards to designated Presentation Clients).
-The third and fourth parameters to the client.bat script are the login user name and password for the CDS.
+Similar to the _standalone_ script, the first three parameters to the _client_ script must be a URL to a CDS, a user name, and a password.
+You do not use "--p" since the list of presentations to display will be configured using an Admin.

+If you are running multiple presentation clients it is useful to be able to differentiate them.
+The "--name" option can be used followed by a string (e.g. "--name left-screen") to uniquely identify this particular client in the Admin.

 ## Usage